zarf-dev/zarf/adr/0023-required-optional.md

 ## Decision

-> The change that we're proposing or have agreed to implement.

 Option 2: deprecate `required` and introduce an optional `optional` key, which defaults to _false_.

 Components are now **required** by default, instead of **optional**.